Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### You have created an Azure DevOps project for a new application that will be deployed to a number of Windows Server 2016 Azure virtual machines.
 You are preparing a deployment solution that allows for the virtual machines to maintain a uniform configuration, and also keep administrative effort with regards to configuring the virtual machines to a minimum.
 Which of the following should be part of your solution?
 (Choose two.)

 - [x] Azure Resource Manager templates.
-- [x] The PowerShell Desired State Configuration (DSC) extension for Windows.
+- [x] PowerShell Desired State Configuration (DSC) extension for Windows.
 - [ ] Azure pipeline deployment groups.
-- [ ] The Custom Script Extension for Windows.
+- [ ] Custom Script Extension for Windows.
 - [ ] Azure pipeline stage templates.

 ### You use Azure SQL Database Intelligent Insights and Azure Application Insights for monitoring.
 You need to write ad-hoc queries against the monitoring data.
 Which query language should you use?